 The Company currently focuses on acquiring, developing, and commercializing branded prescription products for the acute care and gastroenterology markets.
 The Company's principal financial instruments subject to potential concentration of credit risk are accounts receivable, which are unsecured, and cash equivalents.
 The Company's cash equivalents consist primarily of money market funds.
-Certain bank deposits may at times be in excess of the Federal Deposit Insurance Corporation insurance limits.
+Certain bank deposits may at times be in excess of the insurance limits provided by the Federal Deposit Insurance Corporation.